Seal of the Confessional (Lutheran Church): History

-The Roman Catholic priest and Reformer Martin Luther initially proclaimed in his teaching that three sacraments should be preserved in the reformed church, namely baptism, the eucharist and confession; Lutheran Christians today, do not all agree on the number of sacraments, but many include confession as a sacramental act.
+The Roman Catholic priest and Reformer Martin Luther initially proclaimed in his teaching that three sacraments should be preserved in the reformed church, namely baptism, the eucharist and confession; Lutheran Christians today do not all agree on the number of sacraments, but many include confession as a sacramental act.

 Some of the Nordic churches at the time of the Reformation maintained virtually all aspects of their catholic faith and order, whilst breaking their links with the Pope.
 Later, these churches formally constituted themselves as Lutheran, the Church of Sweden doing so, for example, at The Convocation of Uppsala in 1593.
 There was a continuing de facto respect for principles such as the Seal of the Confessional, not least because it took the Nordic people a long time to promulgate any ecclesiastical law of their own.
 The first post-reformation ecclesiastical laws in the Kingdom of Sweden were not promulgated until 1686.

 Contemporary practice

-In a manner very similar to the Anglican Communion, the practice of private confession in the Nordic and Baltic Lutheran churches is an important part of their faith for some church members, and totally ignored by others.
+In a manner very similar to the Catholic Church, the practice of private confession in the Nordic and Baltic Lutheran churches is an important part of their faith for some church members, though less practiced by others.
 There is a huge range of attitudes towards the practice.
 However, where it is practiced, there is an understanding among the clergy that there is an inviolable confidence between the individual priest and the penitent.
 In continental Lutheran practice private confession is less common, but still present.